 Paralegals and legal secretaries will be able to electronically file documents using the username and password of the attorney for whom they are filing.
 Only attorneys will be issued usernames and passwords.
 See ORAP 16.10.
 All emails from the court are automatically sent to the registered attorney’s email address that is on file with the Oregon State Bar.
 An efiling attorney may elect to have a staff person copied on email relating to eFilings submitted by that attorney; however, the election must be made separately on each eFiling transaction, and the option is not available regarding receipt of eService email.
 Some email systems can be adjusted so that email from a particular source automatically will be forwarded to another person in the office.
 Users who would like their court email to be directed to another person in their office should determine if their email systems have that functionality.

 7. How will document signatures be handled for eFilings?

 Generally, the username and password required to submit documents to the eFiling system will constitute the signature of the eFiler for purposes of court rules.
 In addition, eFiled documents must include a signature block with the printed name of the eFiler preceded by an "s/" (e.g., "s/ John Q. Attorney"), the eFiler's address, and telephone number.
 An attorney must include his or her Bar number.
 Stipulated eFiled documents, affidavits, and declarations have different requirements.
+Please note that some signature block stamps add additional security layers to the document which then prevents all or part of the document from being copied and pasted; thus the document no longer complies with ORAP 16.15(1).
 See ORAP 16.40.